 TechRanch Austin Campfire

 Campfire networking is all about connecting you to the larger tech startup community.
-Every 2nd and 4th Friday at 4:00 PM, TechRanch gathers interesting, accomplished people from across Austin’s vast entrepreneur ecosystem so you can get the introductions, insight, and help you need to move your business forward, while also helping others.
+Every 3rd Thursday at 5:30 PM, TechRanch gathers interesting, accomplished people from across Austin’s vast entrepreneur ecosystem so you can get the introductions, insight, and help you need to move your business forward, while also helping others.
 If the group is small, you may be asked to introduce yourself, tell everyone what you can offer, and make a request for anything but money from the group.
 Make your requests big at TechRanch founder Kevin Koym's request.